-(a) In the case of an employe, to the extent that processing as hereinafter described can be accomplished in conformance with the requirements of ss.
+- (a) In the case of an employe, to the extent that processing as hereinafter described can be accomplished in conformance with the requirements of ss.
 812.31 through 812.44 Wis.
 Stats., s.
 767.265 Wis.
-Stats., and any other applicable statute or rule, the county clerk shall forward written notice of any legal requirement to pay wages of an employe to a third party to the department of administration office of the comptroller-central payroll unit, and the county clerk shall forward therewith any additional data, computations or other information necessary to carry such legal

-- requirement into effect in conformance with applicable statutes and rules.
+Stats., and any other applicable statute or rule, the county clerk shall forward written notice of any legal requirement to pay wages of an employe to a third party to the office of the comptroller central payroll unit, and the county clerk shall forward therewith any additional data, computations or other information necessary to carry such legal requirement into effect in conformance with applicable statutes and rules.
 The central payroll unit will process the notice received as an additional deduction from the employe's payroll check.
 Upon completion of payroll processing, the central payroll unit will cause the funds so deducted to be transferred to the county clerk's assignment account by check or other means and provide a listing of all amounts deducted for each employe under each such legal deduction requirement.
-The county clerk will disburse those funds to the employe's creditors or other payees at such times and in such amounts as the law and applicable orders of the court may require. - (b) In the event that it is impossible or impracticable to process a legal requirement to pay wages of an employe to a third party in conformance with the applicable statutes and rules using the procedure described in subsection (2)(b), such legal requirement shall be satisfied by means of such practices and procedures as the county clerk, the department of administration office of the comptroller and the county treasurer deem lawful and appropriate. - 15.15.
-Reconciliation of bank accounts.
-The director of audits office of the comptroller shall reconcile all of the treasurer's bank accounts, as well as other bank accounts, when such reconciliation is authorized by the committee on financial and audit of the county board.
-The director of audits comptroller may request the respective depositories to submit statements and cancelled checks at any time during the month in order to enable his/her office staff to spread out the work of reconciling bank accounts throughout the month.
-The bank account reconciliation shall contain a detailed listing of the check number and amount of outstanding checks, as well as other factors needed in a proper reconciliation. - 15.16.
-Treasurer's cash reports.
-The county treasurer shall submit a daily report of cash receipts and disbursements, including all support documentation, to the department of administration office of the comptroller who shall, after inspection and verification of disbursements with its record of vouchers and payrolls allowed for payment, cause the general accounting records of the county to be updated.
-The treasurer shall submit a copy of each daily report of cash receipts and disbursements, without documentation, to the county clerk and the department of audit and the office of the comptroller. - 15.17.
-Departmental imprest fund.
+The county clerk will disburse those funds to the employe's creditors or other payees at such times and in such amounts as the law and applicable orders of the court may require. - (b) In the event that it is impossible or impracticable to process a legal requirement to pay wages of an employe to a third party in conformance with the applicable statutes and rules using the procedure described in subsection (2)(b), such legal requirement shall be satisfied by means of such practices and procedures as the county clerk, the office of the comptroller and the county treasurer deem lawful and appropriate.

+15.15. - Reconciliation of bank accounts.
+The office of the comptroller shall reconcile all of the treasurer's bank accounts, as well as other bank accounts, when such reconciliation is authorized by the committee on financial and audit of the county board.
+The comptroller may request the respective depositories to submit statements and cancelled checks at any time during the month in order to enable his/her office staff to spread out the work of reconciling bank accounts throughout the month.
+The bank account reconciliation shall contain a detailed listing of the check number and amount of outstanding checks, as well as other factors needed in a proper reconciliation.

+15.16. - Treasurer's cash reports.
+The county treasurer shall submit a daily report of cash receipts and disbursements, including all support documentation, to the office of the comptroller who shall, after inspection and verification of disbursements with its record of vouchers and payrolls allowed for payment, cause the general accounting records of the county to be updated.
+The treasurer shall submit a copy of each daily report of cash receipts and disbursements, without documentation, to the county clerk and the office of the comptroller.

+15.17. - Departmental imprest fund.